hiverkiya/Let-Us-C-Solutions/Chapter 3: Decision Control Instruction.md

+# [Chapter 3: Decision Control Instruction] Solutions

 ## [A]

     (a) 0 200
     (b) 300 200
-    (c) NO OUTPUT
+    (c) 10 20
     (d) x and y are equal
     (e) x=10 y=10 z=0
     (f) C is WOW

 ## [B]

-    (a) If will be always true as we are assigning value of a to b,so condition checking becomes unnecessary.
-    (b) There is no need to insert extra braces inside if block.
+    (a) NO ERROR.
+    (b) NO ERROR.
     (c) NO ERROR.
-    (d) There is no syntax "then" related to if in C Programmming Language.
+    (d) There is no keyword "then" related to if in C Programmming Language & no variable defined here in program as well.
     (e) lvalue required as left operand of assignment.
     (f) There should be a space between else and if, as there is no "elseif" syntax in C,"else if" exists.
-    (g) "&" Operator is missing.
+    (g) "&" Operator is missing before variables "a" and "b".

 ##  [C]